JDB03/TechWriting-Readme/README.md

    - `$ cd /<directory>` will change to a specific directory at a lower level than this one (Like opening a folder in file explorer)
    - `$ cd ..` will move you back up one level
 - When Copying or Pasting in the Ubuntu Terminal, `Ctrl` + `C` and `Ctrl` + `V` do not work.
 You must use `Ctrl` + `Shift` + `C` and `Ctrl` + `Shift` + `V`

-## Using the Ubuntu Terminal
-- sudo password
-- ls
-- cd
-- copy and paste
-- directories

 ## Setting Up Ubuntu (Virtual Machine)